-In 1674 after Shaftesbury had left the government, Locke went back to Oxford, where he acquired the degree Bachelor of medicine, and a license to practice medicine, and then went to France.
-(Cranston, 1957. p.
-160) In France Locke went from Calais to Paris, Lyons and on to Montpellier, where he spent the next fifteen months.
-Much of Locke's time was spent learning about Protestantism in France.
-The Edict of Nantes was in force, and so there was a degree of religious toleration in France.
-Louis XIV was to revoke the edict in 1685 and French Protestants were then killed or forced into exile.
+In 1674 after Shaftesbury had left the government, Locke went back to Oxford, where he acquired the degree Bachelor of medicine, and a license to practice medicine, and then went to France (Cranston, 1957. p.
+160).
+In France Locke went from Calais to Paris, Lyons and on to Montpellier, where he spent the next fifteen months.
+Much of Locke’s time was spent learning about Protestantism in France.
+The Edict of Nantes (promulgated by Henry IV in 1598) was in force, and so there was a degree of religious toleration in France.
+Louis XIV was to revoke the edict in 1685 and French Protestants were then killed while some 400,000 went into exile.

-While Locke was in France, Shaftesbury's fortunes fluctuated.
+While Locke was in France, Shaftesbury’s fortunes fluctuated.
 In 1676 Shaftesbury was imprisoned in the tower.
 His imprisonment lasted for a year.
 In 1678, after the mysterious murder of a London judge, informers (most notably Titus Oates) started coming forward to reveal a supposed Catholic conspiracy to assassinate the King and put his brother on the throne.
-This whipped up public anti-Catholic frenzy and gave Shaftesbury a wide base of public support for excluding James, Duke of York from the throne.
+This whipped up public anti-Catholic frenzy.
 Though Shaftesbury had not fabricated the conspiracy story, nor did he prompt Oates to come forward, he did exploit the situation to the advantage of his party.
 In the public chaos surrounding the sensational revelations, Shaftesbury organized an extensive party network, exercised great control over elections, and built up a large parliamentary majority.
-His strategy was to secure the passage of an Exclusion bill that would prevent Charles II's Catholic brother from becoming King.
-Although the Exclusion bill passed in the Commons it was rejected in the House of Lords because of the King's strong opposition to it.
+His strategy was to secure the passage of an Exclusion bill that would prevent Charles II’s openly Catholic brother from becoming King.
+Although the Exclusion bill passed in the Commons it was rejected in the House of Lords because of the King’s strong opposition to it.
 As the panic over the Popish plot receded, Shaftesbury was left without a following or a cause.
 Shaftesbury was seized on July 21, 1681 and again put in the tower.
 He was tried on trumped-up charges of treason but acquitted by a London grand jury (filled with his supporters) in November.

 At this point some of the Country Party leaders began plotting an armed insurrection which, had it come off, would have begun with the assassination of Charles and his brother on their way back to London from the races at Newmarket.
 The chances of such a rising occurring were not as good as the plotters supposed.
 Memories of the turmoil of the civil war were still relatively fresh.
 Eventually Shaftesbury, who was moving from safe house to safe house, gave up and fled to Holland in November 1682.
 He died there in January 1683.
 Locke stayed in England until the Rye House Plot (named after the house from which the plotters were to fire upon the King and his brother) was discovered in June of 1683.
 Locke left for the West country to put his affairs in order the very week the plot was revealed to the government and by September he was in exile in Holland.

 While in exile Locke finished An Essay Concerning Human Understanding and published a fifty page advanced notice of it in French.
-(This was to provide the intellectual world on the continent with most of their information about the Essay until Pierre Coste's French translation appeared.)
+(This was to provide the intellectual world on the continent with most of their information about the Essay until Pierre Coste’s French translation appeared.)
 He also wrote and published his Epistola de Tolerentia in Latin.
-Richard Ashcraft in his Revolutionary Politics and Locke's Two Treatises of Government suggests that while in Holland Locke was not only finishing An Essay Concerning Human Understanding and nursing his health, he was closely associated with the English revolutionaries in exile.
+Richard Ashcraft in his Revolutionary Politics and Locke’s Two Treatises of Government suggests that while in Holland Locke was not only finishing An Essay Concerning Human Understanding and nursing his health, he was closely associated with the English revolutionaries in exile.
 The English government was much concerned with this group.
 They tried to get a number of them, including Locke, extradited to England.
-Locke's studentship at Oxford was taken away from him.
+Locke’s studentship at Oxford was taken away from him.
 In the meanwhile, the English intelligence service infiltrated the rebel group in Holland and effectively thwarted their efforts — at least for a while.
 While Locke was living in exile in Holland, Charles II died on Feb.
 6, 1685 and was succeeded by his brother — who became James II of England.
 Soon after this the rebels in Holland sent a force of soldiers under the Duke of Monmouth to England to try to overthrow James II.
-Because of the excellent work of the Stuart spies, the government knew where the force was going to land before the troops on the ships did.
 The revolt was crushed, Monmouth captured and executed (Ashcraft, 1986).
-For a meticulous, if cautious review, of the evidence concerning Locke's involvement with the English rebels in exile see Roger Woolhouse's Locke: A Biography (2007).
+For a meticulous, if cautious review, of the evidence concerning Locke’s involvement with the English rebels in exile see Roger Woolhouse’s Locke: A Biography (2007).

 Ultimately, however, the rebels were successful.
 James II alienated most of his supporters and William of Orange was invited to bring a Dutch force to England.
 After William’s army landed, James II realizing that he could not mount an effective resistance, fled the country to exile in France.
 This became known as the Glorious Revolution of 1688.
 It is a watershed in English history.
 For it marks the point at which the balance of power in the English government passed from the King to the Parliament.
 Locke returned to England in 1688 on board the royal yacht, accompanying Princess Mary on her voyage to join her husband.